Alfresco/docs-alfresco/media-management/1.3/config/start.md

 You can configure the Media Management components (Apache ActiveMQ and content services nodes) to suit your specific requirements.

 These topics explain how to configure Media Management to run automatically in a production environment.
-You must successfully install Media Management and the prerequisite software before using these topics.
-See [Prerequisites for using Media Management]({% link media-management/1.3/install/index.md %}) for more information.

-These instructions are for a Unix environment only.
+> **Note:** These instructions are for a Unix environment only.

 These topics use `init.d` scripts.
-For more information on using these scripts, see [Init scripts](http://www.linux.com/learn/tutorials/442412-managing-linux-daemons-with-init-scripts){:target="_blank"}.
+For more information on using these scripts, see [Init scripts](https://www.linux.com/training-tutorials/managing-linux-daemons-init-scripts/){:target="_blank"}.

 Make sure you have set the correct permissions before configuring Media Management to run automatically.